Updated June 2026

 | Miles Tested | 140 |

-Moreover, I felt the Wave Plate most during downhill sidewalk running — the Wave Rider 29 absorbed jarring descents better than any other shoe here.
+I felt the Wave Plate most during downhill sidewalk running.
+The Wave Rider 29 stands out for daily road use by keeping downhill sidewalk landings more controlled than softer shoes.
 The v29 gained nitrogen-infused Enerzy NXT foam, a significant upgrade.
-See my heel striker guide.
+See my heel striker guide for more details.

 | Spec | Altra FWD VIA 2 |